0

 Ensure that adequate provisions are made for all unpaid dues, depreciation, and contingencies.

-Step 2: Hold Board Meeting
+Step 2: Hold Board Meeting in Process for Declaration of payment of Dividend

 A meeting of the Board of Directors should be convened by giving notice to all the directors of the company as per Section 173 of the Act.
 In this meeting, the board should: